Xi'an Wolves F.C.: History

-Xi'an Daxing Chongde Football Club was established on 8 March 2018 by football fan Yang Xiaolong, who in the previous year has taken over Xi'an Anxinyuan and participated in 2017 China Amateur Football League.
-For the club's first-year campaign in 2018 Chinese Champions League, they managed to finish 1st in the group stage after winning its first 3 debut matches, and advanced to the national play-off stage after beating Xi'an Huilong by drawing 1–1 with them in regular time and winning 3–0 in penalties in the group stage play-off.
+Xi'an Daxing Chongde Football Club was established on 8 March 2018 by football fan Yang Xiaolong, who in the previous year has taken over Xi'an Anxinyuan and participated in the 2017 China Amateur Football League.
+For the club's first-year campaign in the 2018 Chinese Champions League, they managed to finish 1st in the group stage after winning its first 3 debut matches, and advanced to the national play-off stage after beating Xi'an Huilong by drawing 1–1 with them in regular time and winning 3–0 in penalties in the group stage play-off.
 Although they lost both rounds to Shanxi Metropolis in the first round of the national play-offs and was ranked the last, the team was later admitted into 2019 China League Two in order to fill vacancy created by withdrawn team.

 Ahead of the 2021 season, they changed their name to Xi'an Wolves F.C..

-The club was dissolved after 2021 season.
+The club was dissolved after the 2021 season.